-CNBC's Jim Cramer on Monday urged that investors should do their homework when they get seemingly "lucky" and their stock picks rally.
+CNBC's Jim Cramer urges investors to do their homework when they seemingly get "lucky" and their stock picks rally.

 That one step could be the difference between protecting those gains and giving up the ghost.

 "It's very helpful to understand why a stock you like is going up or down.
 When you have a win, don't lazily assume that simply [you] got it right," the "Mad Money" host said.
 "Think about what it means if you were merely in the right place at the right time, and proceed with caution."

 Cramer can often be found pounding the table about the importance of homework, or researching the company and the industry.
 When a stock makes big gains, investors can take it as a confirmation that their intuition about the name was right.

 "Maybe you're right.
 People are right about stocks every day, but maybe it's just a coincidence and you should ring the darn register before that coincidence goes away," he said.
 "If you don't understand why a stock is moving up or down, you're probably going to be very confused when it stops doing that and goes in the opposite direction.
 And when we're confused, we make really lousy decisions."